Priority Current Electric Bike Review

 Overall Impression

 As attractive as this urban ebike looks, the real thrill comes when you hop on and cruise through the city.
 The mid-drive motor preserves the natural balance of the bike (and probably helps offset the added weight of the internal gear hub) and delivers smooth assistance.
 The ride experience rivals that of higher-end ebikes and I appreciate the zippy feel due to the rigid frame.
-Forgoing suspension keeps the Priorty Current weight down to 53 lbs., much lighter than other all-rounder ebikes on the market.
+Forgoing suspension keeps the Priority Current weight down to 53 lbs., much lighter than other all-rounder ebikes on the market.

 The Priority Current is an exciting option for dedicated commuters looking for something beyond entry-level that’s still not a wallet-emptying $4,000+ model.
 The Current’s superb quality matches its $3,499 price tag for Enviolo or $3,299 for Shimano while the componentry and relatively small battery doesn’t blow me away.